devfire/corrosion/README.md

 }
 ```

-This means the latency is applied **before establishing the connection to the destination server**, simulating network delays that would occur during connection establishment.
+**Important**: The latency is applied **only once per connection during connection establishment**, not per packet or data transfer.
+This simulates network delays that would occur during the initial connection setup phase, such as:

+- DNS resolution delays
+- Network routing delays
+- Connection establishment overhead
+- Initial handshake delays

+Once the connection is established and data begins flowing, there are no additional latency injections for individual packets or data chunks.

 ### Probability-Based Injection